carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/onboarding.md

 The purpose of this document is to help new developers quickly and easily onboard to this project and pick up the styles and practices we use to make this a coherent code base.

+## Tech stack

+#### Programming language and frameworks

+The main programming language in this repository is **JavaScript** (ES6).
+As regards of quick introduction source, there is a set of tutorials from [javascript.info](https://javascript.info/).
+The scope of these tutorials would be enough for quick glance and overview.
+For further reading and deep dive - one of the greatest book is [JavaScript: The Definite Guide by D. Flanagan](https://www.oreilly.com/library/view/javascript-the-definitive/9781449393854/).

+Next important part of this repository is **React** framework (version 16.14.0 as of December 2022).
+The official documentation includes [detailed tutorials](https://reactjs.org/tutorial/tutorial.html) to learn basic concepts and patterns.

+For the CSS styling the main tool is **Sass** and its [official documentation](https://sass-lang.com/documentation/) is one of the best resource to learn it.

+#### QA practices

+For the documentation about visual testing of components refer to [Storybook](https://storybook.js.org/).
+It has expressive set of [tutorials](https://storybook.js.org/tutorials/) that covers all the necessary information about setup and developing.
+As regards unit testing, the main tool is [Jest](https://jestjs.io/).
+Introduction material for this testing framework can be found [here](https://www.softwaretestinghelp.com/jest-testing-tutorial/).
+Also, there is a [quick overview](https://github.com/goldbergyoni/javascript-testing-best-practices#section-3%EF%B8%8F%E2%83%A3-frontend-testing) of some testing best practices and techniques.
+End-to-end testing framework is [Cypress](https://docs.cypress.io/).
+Official website has several introductory [guides](https://docs.cypress.io/guides/overview/why-cypress#What-you-ll-learn).

+### Package and repo management

+All of the node packages are managed through Yarn.
+Reviewing official [getting started](https://yarnpkg.com/getting-started) guide would be enough to start contributing since it covers most of the commands.
+Note: this is a mono-repository that includes packages from `packages` folder.
+Refer to `scripts` in `package.json` for information about available commands for particular package.
+[Lerna](https://lerna.js.org/) is used to run commands in the root folder.

+### Version control system

+This repository is using [Git](https://git-scm.com/) as a version control system.
+There are many guides available for Git, but for quick overview you can find interactive tutorials in [https://ohmygit.org/](https://ohmygit.org/). **Important** part of releases and workflow is Semantic Versioning, [official website](https://semver.org/) describes main ideas and concepts.

 ## Coding practices

 Below you will find major items we strive to provide in all of our code and try to check for in all